 Living Water and the Western Firth Catchment Group Trust (WFCGT) were working together to plant waterways and create biodiversity corridors in the Miranda Stream Catchment and agreed that predator control was needed to optimise this work.
-In early 2019, Better Biosecurity Solutions Ltd was contracted to survey landowners to determine what predator control was being undertaken where and establish the level of interest in a co-ordinated approach to creating a predator-free catchment.
+In early 2019, Better Biosecurity Solutions Ltd was contracted to survey landowners to determine what predator control was being undertaken, where and to establish the level of interest in a co-ordinated approach to creating a predator-free catchment.

 - Overwhelming support for the predator-free concept

 - Provided the opportunity to engage with a larger number of landowners

 - Helped build credibility and trust for other targeted activities in the future like stock-exclusion fencing and the retirement of steep land from grazing

 - Gave insight into how the work should be carried out e.g. landowners to undertake control work themselves, use a contractor to do the control work, or a bit of both